marco262/my_wiki/data/onednd/advancement/feats.md

 Quick to notice details around you, you gain the following benefits:

 * **Ability Score Increase.** Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
 * **Keen Observer.** Choose one of the following Skills: Insight, Investigation, or Perception.
-If you lack Proficiency with the chosen Skill, you gain Proficiency in it, and if you have Proficiency in it, you gain Expertise in it.
+If you lack Proficiency with the chosen Skill, you gain Proficiency in it, and if you have Proficiency in it, you gain [[glossary:Expertise]] in it.
-* **Quick Search.** You can take the Search Action as a Bonus Action.
+* **Quick Search.** You can take the [[glossary:Search]] Action as a Bonus Action.

 ## Polearm Master